 1 day pass USD37 per person

 The passes require a photograph that is taken at the ticket booth.
-Your ticket needs to be with you at all times as passes must be shown on the entrance to temple complexes.
+Your ticket needs to be with you at all times as passes must be shown at the entrance to temple complexes.

 If you purchase your ticket before 5 pm on the day your ticket is only valid for that day.